Optimal investment for participating insurance contracts under VaR-Regulation: Optimal investment under regulations

-We remark that to hedge against the minimum capital level $l$, the investor must start with at least $\E[\xi_T l]$.
-Next, we show in Theorem \ref{Th:l} that the optimal terminal wealth under the PI constraint takes a similar form as in the unconstrained case but with bounded losses.
-Gambling investment behavior is prevented thanks to the additional guarantee $l$. \begin{theorem} Assume that $0\le l< L_T$ and $X_0\ge \E[\xi_T l]=le^{-rT}$.
+We remark that to hedge against the minimum capital level $l$, the investor must start with at least $\E[\xi_T l]$ as the initial capital.
+Next, we show in Theorem \ref{Th:l} that the optimal terminal wealth under a PI constraint takes a similar form as in the unconstrained case but with bounded losses.
+The moral hazard is restricted thanks to the additional guarantee $l$. \begin{theorem} Assume that $0\le l< L_T$ and $X_0\ge \E[\xi_T l]=le^{-rT}$.
 Then, the optimal solution to the insurance portfolio problem \eqref{eq:PI1} is given by